A reader asked these questions about feeding finches:

 The other option is to find a nature or specific birding store in your area who carry good seed products.

-This is a good question as it is difficult to get a mix that includes only seeds that Finches will eat.
+This is a good question as it is difficult to get a mix that includes only seeds that will be eaten when feeding Finches.

 Here is a list of seed Finches readily eat: